Magnetic properties of chiral EuIr$_2$P$_2$: Magnetic properties

 \subsubsection{External magnetic field parallel to the easy axis ($\mathbf{B}\parallel \hat{c}$)}

 For a large enough magnetic field applied parallel to the $\hat{c}$-axis (${\bf B}=B\hat{c}$) there is a spin-flop transition.
-The flop state can be obtained starting from the AF120 state with all magnetic moments in the $a$--$b$ plane and rotating them by an angle $\beta$ (see Fig. \ref{fig:angles}) preserving the 120$^\circ$ angle between the projections of the magnetic moments on the $a$--$b$ plane.
+The spin-flop state can be obtained starting from the AF120 state with all magnetic moments in the $a$--$b$ plane and rotating them by an angle $\beta$ (see Fig. \ref{fig:angles}) preserving the 120$^\circ$ angle between the projections of the magnetic moments on the $a$--$b$ plane.
+Specifically, taking the AF120 state described in detail at the beginning of Section III A, in which the 18 magnetic moments $\mathcal{J}_i$ lie in the $a$--$b$ plane, each of them is rotated an angle $\beta$ around the axis $\hat{c}\times \mathcal{J}_i$.

 The projection of the magnetic moments along the $\hat{c}$-axis for a tilting angle $\beta$ is $J\sin(\beta)$ while the $a$--$b$ plane projection is reduced to $J\cos(\beta)$.
 This leads to an energy (per \Eui\ ion)